MicrosoftDocs/power-automate-docs/articles/forms/how-to.md

 By default, the form submission time will show the UTC time zone but users might want to change it to their local time zone.

 - For information about how to convert the time zone, go to [Converting time zone in Microsoft Power Automate](https://support.microsoft.com/help/4557244/converting-time-zone-in-microsoft-power-automate).
-- For information about how to customize date formats in the flow, go to [How to customize/format Date and Time values in a flow](https://support.microsoft.com/help/4534778/how-to-customize-format-date-and-time-values-in-a-flow).
+- For information about how to customize date formats in a flow, go to [How to customize/format Date and Time values in a flow](https://support.microsoft.com/help/4534778/how-to-customize-format-date-and-time-values-in-a-flow).

 ## Configure a flow with a group form